romiyal/UtVAA/README.md

 ## Overview

-UltraLightBlockNet (Utvaa) is an ultra-lightweight neural network that fuses **depthwise dilated convolutions** with a novel **AffixAttentionBlock** — a hybrid module that combines linear-complexity self-attention (inspired by MobileViTv2) with **Coordinate Attention** for spatially-aware channel recalibration.
+Utvaa is an ultra-lightweight neural network that fuses **depthwise dilated convolutions** with a novel **AffixAttentionBlock** — a hybrid module that combines linear-complexity self-attention (inspired by MobileViTv2) with **Coordinate Attention** for spatially-aware channel recalibration.
 The architecture achieves competitive accuracy on CIFAR-100 under strict parameter and FLOPs budgets, making it suitable for resource-constrained inference.

 ### Key Properties